truemped/truemped.github.io/content/posts/mgmt/providing-difficult-feedback.md

 What happens to most leaders around the globe is being in the **ruinous empathy** quadrant.
 They do care about people and their success, but they cannot challenge them.
-For me personally this also included being confident enough to provide negative feedback.
-Most of my directs being former colleagues it was very difficult for me to start tough and difficult conversation.
+I started my management career in the **ruinous empathy** quadrant of *Radical Candor*.
+For me, this also included not being confident enough to provide negative feedback.
+Most of my directs being former colleagues, it was very difficult for me to start tough and difficult conversation.
 I leaned too much towards *duck and cover* when people behaved in ways that are against my own moral compass.

 Finally in the **radical candor** quadrant you overcome this and not only care for people but also challenge them.
 Give them opportunities to develop their own